 One story could be about a young boy who was always too busy with his games to spend time with his family.
 One day he got lost and was really scared.
 His family searched everywhere for him.
 When they found him, he realized how much they cared.
 From then on, he made sure to always be there for family gatherings and listen to his parents' stories.

-Sure.
-One moral story is about a boy who found a wallet full of money.
-Instead of keeping it, he returned it to the owner.
-His honesty was rewarded with the owner giving him a small gift and also teaching him the value of integrity.
+One of the stories could be about honesty.
+A young boy finds a wallet full of money.
+Instead of keeping it, he returns it to the owner.
+This shows the moral value of honesty.